 A federal district court agreed with Rochow that LINA’s denial was arbitrary and capricious, awarded Rochow his benefits, and dismissed the case.
 Upon appeal, the U.S. Court of Appeals for the Sixth Circuit went even further.
 The court found that LINA was arbitrary and capricious, that its decision was unsupported by the evidence, and the process by which the decision was reached was flawed, finding that LINA violated ERISA’s duty of loyalty, and remanded the case for determination of relief.

-AARP Foundation Litigation attorneys filed AARP’s friend-of-the-court brief on behalf of Rochow.
-The brief points out that the intent of ERISA and precedential decisions regarding ERISA and its underlying area of law (trusts) clearly support this restitution when a fiduciary has breached its fiduciary duty, as the appeals court found here that LINA had.
-Disgorgement of profits — in essence, requiring the entity to pay back not only the benefits it should have paid in the first place but also the interest and profits earned by LINA in holding on to those monies unjustly — is not only appropriate, but also supported by precedent.
+On rehearing, AARP Foundation Litigation attorneys filed AARP’s friend-of-the-court brief along with the National Employment Lawyers Association on behalf of Rochow.
+The brief points out that disgorgement of profits — in essence, requiring the entity to pay back not only the benefits it should have paid in the first place but also the interest and profits earned by LINA in holding on to those monies unjustly — is not only appropriate, but also supported by precedent.
+The brief also responds to the “sky-is-falling” arguments put forth by some of LINA”s amici by explaining that due to the difficulties in proving a disgorgement case most plaintiffs would not allege such a remedy.

 What’s at Stake

 Rochow v.
-LINA was decided by the U.S. Court of Appeals for the Sixth Circuit.
+LINA is being reheard by the U.S. Court of Appeals for the Sixth Circuit.